Insect Vectored Pathogens On Woody Ornamentals

 Cutting into the sapwood reveals brown streaking primarily in the outer annual ring.
 Symptoms appear from 6 weeks to 1 year after infection.
 A black fungal mat develops under the bark and erupts through the bark in the spring to produce sticky spores.
 Sap-feeding beetles feed on the fungal mat, acquire spores on the outside of their bodies, and are attracted to fresh wounds on oaks where they feed and deposit the spores.
 Once the tree is infected, the fungus produces spores in the xylem and these spores can move downward into the roots.
 Neighboring oaks with naturally grafted roots then become infected through grafts.
 Beetle vectoring and root graft movement spread the pathogen relatively short distances, often killing a few oaks locally but not spreading rapidly or far from that locale.
 The pathogen is moved long distances when the tree is cut down, the bark left on, and the logs transported for use as firewood.
 Several sap feeding beetles are involved in vectoring the pathogen.
 When taken as a group, it is likely that vectoring can occur at any time during the growing season.
 As a result, insecticides are not practical for controlling oak wilt.
 Cutting root grafts among infected trees and nearby healthy oaks, destroying infected trees, and injecting healthy trees with an appropriate fungicide (usually once every 2 years) can be combined to manage oak wilt.

 Elm yellows (formerly known as elm phloem necrosis), is caused by leafhopper vectored phytoplasmas.
 Phytoplasmas are like bacteria in that they do not have a true nucleus and their internal structures are similar but lack the rigid wall characteristic of bacteria.
-Adult white-banded leafhoppers (Scaphoideus luteolus) feeding on the phloem of elms acquire the phytoplasmas.
-(The possibility that several other leafhoppers are also vectors is under study.)
-The phytoplasmas must incubate inside the leafhopper for 3 weeks and move from the gut to the salivary glands, after which, it can be transmitted to trees for the remainder of the leafhopper's life.
+Adult white-banded leafhopper (Scaphoideus luteolus), Latalus leafhopper, and the spittlebug Lepyronia feeding on the phloem of elms acquire the phytoplasmas.
+The phytoplasmas must incubate inside the insect for 3 weeks and move from the gut to the salivary glands, after which, it can be transmitted to trees for the remainder of the insect's life.
 The phytoplamas do not pass into the eggs of the insect from the adult.
-The insect overwinters as eggs on the bark of live elms.
+The leafhopper overwinters as eggs on the bark of live elms.
 Egg hatch begins at budbreak and continues for about 3 weeks.
 The instars take about 5-6 weeks to develop into adults.
 Peak activity of the leafhopper in some areas is late summer but they may be present throughout the growing season until frost.
 Leaves yellow and wilt over the entire crown of the tree and fall prematurely in summer.
 Trees usually die 1 to 2 year s following infection.
 Roots are killed early in disease development.
 The inner bark (phloem) and the outer most layer of xylem (water conducting tissue) is yellow or butterscotch in color and has a definite oil of wintergreen odor in American elm (Ulmus americana) and maple syrup odor in red or slippery elm (Ulmus rubra) if held to the nose immediately after cutting.
 If a piece of the discolored bark is placed in a tightly sealed jar, the smell will accumulate.
 Three to 6 months of incubation after infection are required before symptoms appear and obvious symptoms of systemic yellowing and browning may not appear until the following season.
 It is common for a disease outbreak to result in the death of an entire stand of elms locally but very little spread to occur from that locale.
 No effective control for the disease is available and removal of the infected tree is recommended.

 This publication is available in alternative media on request.